Egon370/kep-hack/README.md

 - The Power Plant now plays the Cinnabar Mansion theme, a change also made in FireRed and LeafGreen.
 - The Select Swap glitch from Red & Green is back.
 - Various moves that don't do typed damage have their types change for flavor.
 - The Porygons now use Sylveon's palette, and Plux is grey to better reflect later versions of GSC.
+Gorochu is also made red simply because it looks cool and gives the Pikachu line a nice gradient.
 - Solar Beam has a space in its name.
 - The Portable PC has been added.
 - Glitch Pokemon will now duplicate items like Missingno originally did.
 - The Squeamata line has a rejected eye design more in line with their back sprites.
+- The Diglett of Victory Road hide a secret...

 Find the spreadsheet ("forked" from Misty's, which I'm surprised wasn't linked originally) [here!](https://docs.google.com/spreadsheets/d/1P-_5qGxEqmWK0ss4WeowkCE42TijfOjhDFMtC4cQ4IQ/edit#gid=343006014)